NHSDTC - Most Frequently Asked Questions

 After registering for the NHSDTC event, if you are accepted to attend (see item #4 above), your school will be notified immediately after the initial early December entry deadline via email.
 Also, just a few days after this date, a complete listing of every school accepted into the event is place on the event homepage.
 If your school is not accepted (which unfortunately happens to several schools every year), you will receive a letter from SNI in the mail explaining why you were declined, along with a refund check for any monies within 5 business days from this early December enter deadline.

-After acceptance into the event, every school receives additional paperwork to allow SNI to better plan their attendance which is mailed back within days.
-In the weeks that follow just after the New Year, attendees receive a large NHSDTC School Folder.
+After acceptance into the event, every school receives additional paperwork to allow SNI to better plan their attendance which is submitted online.
+In the weeks that follow just after the New Year, attendees receive a large on-line NHSDTC School Folder.
 This folder has a wealth of event information that walks them through the paperwork and finance requirements of the event.
 This makes organizing the trip much simpler and answers virtually every question ever asked about the NHSDTC!

 In March, all attendees have financial deposits and paperwork required.
-When all of the teams send these items to SNI, in mid-March teams then learn what hotels they have been placed within along the Atlantic Ocean in Daytona Beach.
-Every hotel in use for the event is oceanfront on the Atlantic Ocean within a few miles of the center (NOTE: All teams except those paying for the Hilton HW Package MUST plan for ground transportation while in Datrona Beach as many of the hotels in use are simply too far to plan to walk to.from daily.
+When all of the teams send these items to SNI, in mid-to-later March, teams then learn what hotels they have been placed within along the Atlantic Ocean in Daytona Beach.
+Every hotel in use for the event is oceanfront on the Atlantic Ocean within a few miles of the center or in nearby inland cities as well.
+(NOTE: All teams except those paying for the Hilton HQ Package MUST plan for ground transportation while in Datrona Beach as many of the hotels in use are simply too far to plan to walk to.from daily.
 City buses and cabs are available but pre-planning this aspect of your stay is essential!).

 Then, in mid-April, final payments are made and attendees are all set to attend, arriving at the event in early May.